 18 Things You Must Do in Santiago, Chile

-If you’ve never been to Santiago, Chile, then I have to say—you’re in for a treat.
-From the moment I arrived, I couldn’t help but fall in love with this city.
-It’s like the perfect mix of everything: lively urban life, rich culture, and jaw-dropping natural beauty.
+If youโve never been to Santiago, Chile, then I have to say youโre in for a treat.
+From the moment I arrived, I couldnโt help but fall in love with this city.
+Itโs like the perfect mix of everything: lively urban life, rich culture, and jaw-dropping natural beauty.
 Seriously, you can be in the heart of the city one minute and just a short ride away from hiking in the Andes the next.
 How cool is that?
 If you’re planning to explore the best of Santiago and its surroundings, you can check out some amazing guided tours on Viator, like this Santiago City Tour that gives you a great introduction to the city.

-If you’re anything like me, you’ll want to get a taste of everything this vibrant city has to offer—whether it’s exploring the history, enjoying the amazing food scene, or hiking up one of its iconic hills.
-But there’s so much to see and do that it can feel a bit overwhelming at first.
-Don’t worry, though!
-I’ve got your back.
+If youโre anything like me, youโll want to get a taste of everything this vibrant city has to offer.
+Whether itโs exploring the history, enjoying the amazing food scene, or hiking up one of its iconic hills.
+But thereโs so much to see and do that it can feel a bit overwhelming at first.
+Donโt worry, though!
+Iโve got your back.

-In this guide, I’m going to walk you through the absolute best things to do in Santiago.
-From iconic landmarks to hidden gems that only the locals know about, I’ve got all the insider tips you’ll need.
-So, let’s dive in and start exploring this incredible city together!
+In this guide, Iโm going to walk you through the absolute best things to do in Santiago.
+From iconic landmarks to hidden gems that only the locals know about, Iโve got all the insider tips youโll need.
+So, letโs dive in and start exploring this incredible city together!

 Top Attractions

-Now, let’s get into the fun part—what you should actually do in Santiago!
-I’ve rounded up the best attractions that you simply can’t miss when you’re in town.
+Now, letโs get into the fun part, what you should actually do in Santiago!
+Iโve rounded up the best attractions that you simply canโt miss when youโre in town.
 Trust me, each one has its own special charm.

-1. Cerro San Cristóbal (San Cristobal Hill)
+1. Cerro San Cristรณbal (San Cristobal Hill)

 This was one of the first places I visited when I got to Santiago, and it honestly blew me away.
-Cerro San Cristóbal is one of the tallest hills in the city, and the views from up there?
-Well, they’re just breathtaking.
+Cerro San Cristรณbal is one of the tallest hills in the city, and the views from up there?
+Well, theyโre just breathtaking.
 Whether you take the funicular (a sort of cable car) or decide to hike up, the journey is worth every step.
 The panoramic view of Santiago, with the Andes mountains in the background, is the perfect introduction to the city.
-You can even book a Cerro San Cristóbal Funicular and Santiago City Tour through Viator to make it even more memorable.

-While you’re up there, don’t miss the giant statue of the Virgin Mary, or the beautiful botanical gardens and the zoo (yes, there’s a zoo!).
-It’s a peaceful spot to just soak in the sights and take a breather from the city’s hustle and bustle.
+While youโre up there, donโt miss the giant statue of the Virgin Mary, or the beautiful botanical gardens and the zoo (yes, thereโs a zoo!).
+Itโs a peaceful spot to just soak in the sights and take a breather from the cityโs hustle and bustle.

 2. Plaza de Armas

-If you want to dive into the heart of Santiago’s history, Plaza de Armas is the place to be.
+If you want to dive into the heart of Santiagoโs history, Plaza de Armas is the place to be.
 This central square is the city’s oldest and has witnessed centuries of history.
-Standing in the middle, you’ll be surrounded by important landmarks like the Metropolitan Cathedral, the National History Museum, and the Central Post Office.
+Standing in the middle, youโll be surrounded by important landmarks like the Metropolitan Cathedral, the National History Museum, and the Central Post Office.
 I loved just sitting in the plaza, people-watching, and soaking up the local vibe.
-It’s a great place to experience Santiago’s blend of the past and present.
+Itโs a great place to experience Santiagoโs blend of the past and present.

-As you stroll around, you’ll see street performers, local vendors, and sometimes even some impromptu music performances.
-There’s always something happening, which makes it a lively, fun spot to check out.
+As you stroll around, youโll see street performers, local vendors, and sometimes even some impromptu music performances.
+Thereโs always something happening, which makes it a lively, fun spot to check out.

-3. La Chascona (Pablo Neruda’s House)
+3. La Chascona (Pablo Nerudaโs House)

-If you’re a fan of literature (or just love quirky, beautiful homes), a visit to La Chascona is a must.
-This is one of Pablo Neruda’s three homes in Chile, and it’s filled with his personal treasures, oddball decorations, and quirky architecture.
-Walking through it, you’ll get a glimpse into the poet’s creative mind and his passion for art and design.
+If youโre a fan of literature (or just love quirky, beautiful homes), a visit to La Chascona is a must.
+This is one of Pablo Nerudaโs three homes in Chile, and itโs filled with his personal treasures, oddball decorations, and quirky architecture.
+Walking through it, youโll get a glimpse into the poetโs creative mind and his passion for art and design.

 The house is located in the vibrant Bellavista neighborhood, which is full of color and life.
-It’s such a unique spot to see, and I’ll admit, it’s one of my favorite things I did in Santiago.
+Itโs such a unique spot to see, and Iโll admit, itโs one of my favorite things I did in Santiago.
 The views from the house, overlooking the city, are pretty fantastic too.

 4. Mercado Central

-If you love food (and who doesn’t?), the Mercado Central should be on your list.
-This bustling market is a sensory overload—in the best way possible.
-The moment you step inside, you’re greeted by the smell of fresh seafood, the sound of lively chatter, and the vibrant colors of local produce.
-You’ll find everything from clams and mussels to huge fish that look like they were just pulled from the ocean.
+If you love food (and who doesnโt?), the Mercado Central should be on your list.
+This bustling market is a sensory overload, in the best way possible.
+The moment you step inside, youโre greeted by the smell of fresh seafood, the sound of lively chatter, and the vibrant colors of local produce.
+Youโll find everything from clams and mussels to huge fish that look like they were just pulled from the ocean.

 The highlight for me?
 Definitely the ceviche.
-It’s a local favorite, and I highly recommend grabbing a seat at one of the seafood restaurants inside the market to try it.
-It’s fresh, flavorful, and totally satisfying.
-Just a heads up: the market can get busy, especially on weekends, but it’s all part of the experience!
+Itโs a local favorite, and I highly recommend grabbing a seat at one of the seafood restaurants inside the market to try it.
+Itโs fresh, flavorful, and totally satisfying.
+Just a heads up: the market can get busy, especially on weekends, but itโs all part of the experience!

-Explore Santiago’s Rich Culture & Museums
+Explore Santiagoโs Rich Culture & Museums

-Santiago is more than just a place to sightsee—it’s a city that’s rich in culture, art, and history.
-If you’re like me, you’ll want to take some time to dive deeper into the local culture.
+Santiago is more than just a place to sightsee.
+Itโs a city thatโs rich in culture, art, and history.
+If you’re like me, youโll want to take some time to dive deeper into the local culture.
 Fortunately, Santiago has a wealth of museums and cultural spots that tell the story of its past and present.
 Let me walk you through some of the best cultural experiences that made my trip even more memorable.

 5. Museo de la Memoria y los Derechos Humanos (Museum of Memory and Human Rights)

-If there’s one place that left a lasting impact on me, it’s this museum.
+If thereโs one place that left a lasting impact on me, itโs this museum.
 Museo de la Memoria is a powerful and moving experience, dedicated to the victims of human rights violations during Chile’s dictatorship.
-The museum’s exhibits are thoughtfully curated, using multimedia, photographs, and personal testimonies to tell the stories of those who suffered and fought for freedom.
+The museumโs exhibits are thoughtfully curated, using multimedia, photographs, and personal testimonies to tell the stories of those who suffered and fought for freedom.

 Visiting this museum is a humbling experience that I highly recommend.
-It gives you a deep understanding of Chile’s recent history and the resilience of its people.
-It’s not just about learning history; it’s about paying respect to the past while appreciating the country’s journey toward democracy.
-It’s a place that will stay with you long after you leave.
+It gives you a deep understanding of Chileโs recent history and the resilience of its people.
+Itโs not just about learning history; itโs about paying respect to the past while appreciating the countryโs journey toward democracy.
+Itโs a place that will stay with you long after you leave.

 6. Museo Nacional de Bellas Artes (National Museum of Fine Arts)

-If you’re an art lover, this museum is a must-see.
+If youโre an art lover, this museum is a must-see.
 Museo Nacional de Bellas Artes is housed in a gorgeous, historic building that alone is worth a visit.
-But it’s what’s inside that really blew me away—the collection spans from Chilean to international art, with works that reflect the country’s unique identity and artistic journey.
+But itโs whatโs inside that really blew me away.
+The collection spans from Chilean to international art, with works that reflect the countryโs unique identity and artistic journey.

-The best part?
-It’s free to enter!
-I spent hours wandering through the galleries, admiring everything from classical pieces to modern masterpieces.
-The building is surrounded by the beautiful Parque Forestal, so it’s also a great spot to take a relaxing walk afterward.
+The building is surrounded by the beautiful Parque Forestal, so itโs also a great spot to take a relaxing walk afterward.

 7. Barrio Lastarria and Cultural Experiences